Our Staff

 Clearly, Greg takes relationships seriously.
 Along the way, he trained in offering Spiritual Direction and Executive Coaching, more tools for his “passion toolbox”… to inspire people to dream and be set free to become all Christ created them to be.

-He and the soft-spoken Kate have been married for 28 years and have two adult children, one of whom has given them their first much celebrated grandchild.
+He and the soft-spoken Kate have been married for 30 years and have two adult children, and a precious grandson.